2020 AWARDS CATEGORIES

 The management, optimisation and security of networks is becoming ever more automated as their complexity increases.
 This award will be won by the product, project or outcome that demonstrates the best use of automation in a telecoms context.
 We will also consider related automation initiatives such as autonomous vehicles.

-Best 5G Innovation *NEW*
+Best Operator 5G Innovation

 Best Digital Transformation Project